 In order to prevent money laundering and financing of terrorism in a European context several antimoney laundering directives have now been approved.
 Part of this anti-money laundering policy is the introduction of a UBO register.
 UBO stands for the Ultimate Beneficial Owner.
 The latest antimoney laundering directive states that some of the information included in the UBO register must be public.
+In its judgment of 22 November 2022, however, the Court of Justice of the European Union ruled (in response to questions referred for a preliminary ruling by Luxembourg's highest court) that the provision contained in the European antimoney laundering directive relating to providing public access to the UBO information had been insufficiently substantiated and was therefore invalid.
+In anticipation of further consultation with the European Commission, this resulted in a decision to end public access to the UBO register, but not the obligation referred to below to register UBO information.

 In the fight against money laundering or financing of terrorism it is considered essential to have sight of the ultimate stakeholder (UBO), being the party that has the ultimate control or who is entitled to the results of the corporate body.
 The responsibility for investigating the correct UBO data is laid on the so-called institution falling under the WWFT (Wet ter voorkoming van witwassen en financieren van terrorisme - Act to prevent money laundering and financing of terrorism), which includes among others members of professions such as auditor, lawyer, tax adviser and notary.
 The UBO is at all times a physical person, who can exercise more than 25% of the voting rights in a corporate body or has an interest of more than 25% in it or has the actual control over the corporate body.
-If it is not possible to trace the UBO by the voting right or ownership structure, it is possible to register a pseudo-UBO in the person of the management.
+If it is not possible to identify the UBO by the voting right or ownership structure, it is possible to register a pseudo-UBO in the person of the management.
 Direct and indirect interests must be totalled here.